Malcolm Group: Rail

+The group's rail division was launched in 2001 with a focus on retail and logistics supply chains.
+Several of its services have been operated in conjunction with Freightliner; in October 2023, a five-year service contract between the two companies came into force.
+Under this pairing, several dedicated trains have been operated daily from Daventry to both Grangemouth and Mossend.
+By 2025, the firm's intermodal services had reportedly transported in excess of 700,000 container since 2001.

 Construction

 The company's construction division undertakes civil engineering work including excavation and construction of earthworks, roadwork and groundwork, waste recycling, quarrying, and sports pitch surfacing in association with Newark based subsidiary companies Charles Lawrence Surfaces Ltd and Woodholme Construction.
+The firm has been involved in the purchase and management of warehouses on behalf of other businesses, as well as of facilities for the 2026 Commonwealth Games.

 Vehicle maintenance is carried out in house.